 Trader Joe’s is a store I could aimlessly wander around for hours, all while throwing as many products as I can fit into my tote as possible.
-Over the past few years though I’ve begun to incorporate more plant-based and meatless meals into my diet thanks to my sensitive digestive system.
+Over the past few years, though, I’ve begun to incorporate more plant-based and meatless meals into my diet, thanks to my sensitive digestive system.
 Thankfully, even with these changes, Trader Joe’s is still a place I frequent due to their steadily expanding offering of vegan and dairy-free products.

 I’ve tried almost every vegan-friendly item so far that TJ’s has introduced, but to keep you from endlessly scrolling for hours, I rounded up some of my favorites that I think are worth a try whether you’re a meat eater or not.
-From long time classics like the heavily sought after cauliflower gnocchi to new items on the scene like plantain croutons and 100% vegan chocolate chip cookies, you won’t have any trouble finding new pantry staples.
+From long time classics like the heavily sought after cauliflower gnocchi to newer items on the scene like plantain croutons and 100% vegan chocolate chip cookies, you won’t have any trouble finding new pantry staples.
 Take a look below and get started on your next shopping list.

 Greek Chickpeas, Parsley & Cumin

 Chickpeas are loved by vegans and non-vegans alike.
 Whether you roast them, boil them, or turn them into hummus, they’re just an all-around good snack.
-Trader Joe’s new canned Greek chickpeas seasoned with parsley and cumin are the ultimate convenience.
+Trader Joe’s canned Greek chickpeas seasoned with parsley and cumin are the ultimate convenience.
 With literally no preparation required, these chickpeas are ready to use for soups, vegan curry, or with naan.
 As for the flavors, there could be a tad more cumin and a little less lemon juice, but the citrusy element isn’t overpowering.